How and when are you typically asked to help strengthen a life sciences company’s Board?

 Bianca: The reality is that the search for women for Boards is challenging for obvious reasons that have been broadly discussed, but we enjoy tracking and advising women who are keen and able to take on such roles, and who have shown themselves very able in this regard.
 There may still be some lip service driving the demand for our expertise in this regard, but we are enjoying seeing the balance evolve.

 Coulter Partners is a retained executive search consultancy exclusively focussed on life sciences.
 Founded in 2003, they combine access to their global network of talent with meticulous contextual research to locate and deliver the best candidates available for assignments in every functional area of the life science sector.
 Their diverse, multi lingual team of Consultants combines PhD level scientific understanding with sector experience.
 Their clients range from early stage, venture backed businesses to global pharmaceutical companies.
-They serve clients globally from locations in London (UK), Cambridge (Massachusetts), Morristown (New Jersey), Nyon and Basel (Switzerland), Frankfurt and Berlin (Germany) and Copenhagen (Denmark).
+They serve clients globally from locations in London (UK), Cambridge (Massachusetts), Shorthills (New Jersey), Pittsburgh, Los Angeles, Zurich and Basel (Switzerland), Frankfurt and Berlin (Germany) and Copenhagen (Denmark).